Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 ## Java to GLSL interface

-The projection-related uniform blocks deliberately separate different kinds of state.
+The projection-related uniform blocks separate per-image mapping, screen, and display state.

-`WCSBlock` contains per-image WCS and image-alignment state:
+`ImageBlock` contains two per-image records, one for the primary image and one for the difference image.
+Each record contains the fixed-layout state used to map rendered solar coordinates into that image:

 - image rectangle
 - row-major `planeToImage` matrix
 - `crval` in the internal WCS plane units
+- projection code and plane units per radian
 - upper limit of the primary monotonic `ZPN` branch
+- source-observer distance
 - relative display/source-observer rotation (`cameraDiff`)
 - differential-rotation interval (`deltaT`)

-`ProjectionBlock` contains per-image projection and observer state:

-- projection code
-- plane units per radian
-- source-observer distance
 - source-view quaternion

+Each std140 image record occupies 96 bytes, including one padding float, so the two-record block occupies 192 bytes.
+The six `PV2` coefficients remain ordinary uniforms for direct indexed access rather than becoming padded std140 scalar arrays.

 `ScreenBlock` contains display-map state shared by both image slots: